EXCLUSIVE-Brookfield weighs move into UK pension insurance market -sources

 ($1 = 0.8189 pounds)

-(Reporting by Pablo Mayo Cerqueiro, Amy-Jo Crowley and Iain Withers; Additional reporting by Carolyn Cohn; Editing by Anousha Sakoui, Josie Kao and Louise Heavens)
+(Reporting by Pablo Mayo Cerqueiro, Amy-Jo Crowley and Iain Withers; Additional reporting by Carolyn Cohn; Editing by Anousha Sakoui, Josie Kao, Louise Heavens and Susan Fenton)

 ((Pablo.MayoCerqueiro@thomsonreuters.com;))